Skip to main content

 Cello

-After about 10 years of freelancing in the Boston area and other parts of the country, I left music as a career and went back to graduate school to study social work.
-I have worked as a social worker/therapist for many years, but always kept my cello playing as an outlet and beloved hobby.
+After 10 years or so freelancing around Boston and other parts of the country, I went back to graduate school to study social work.
+I've worked for many years as a social worker/therapist, but always kept my cello playing as an outlet and beloved hobby.
 I re-entered playing orchestral music when I joined the Melrose Symphony in Melrose MA, in 2004, and played principal there for six years.

-In 2010 I helped start a small community orchestra in Derby Line, VT (where we performed at the infamous Haskell Opera House on the Canadian/US border!), and after a move to Cape Cod, began playing original music at poetry readings, started a wedding music business and performed whenever I got the chance.
+In 2010 I helped start a community orchestra in Derby Line, VT (where we performed at the infamous Haskell Opera House on the Canadian/US border!), and after a move to Cape Cod, began playing original music at poetry readings and started a wedding music business.
+I have loved playing experimental music over years, including free-form jazz, performing with improvisational groups, and playing as part of theater productions using electronics and improv.

 Playing in the Midcoast Symphony is a joy.
 I feel lucky to play with so many wonderful musicians with such talent and devotion to bringing classical music to the greater Midcoast area.